 Special Features: These options are selected by default depending on the size and quality of the home.
 They include the following: Water Softener, Central Vacuum System, Fire and/or Burglar Alarms Systems, Intercom Systems, Programmable Lighting, Home Management Systems, Fire Sprinkler Systems and Solar Panels, swimming pools, hot tubs, fountains, and home theater systems that would be included in this category.

-Houseplans Cost-to-Build Reports do not include:
+Houseplans Cost to Build Reports do not include:

 Site preparation of any kind